THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-If the item you see and want isn’t on your list, then you cannot buy it.
+If the item you see and want isn’t on your list, you cannot buy it.

-This teaches us self control and to learn how to not give into our impulses.
+This teaches us self-control and how to not give into our impulses.

-But you will always have your weak moments where you have to fight the urge, no matter how long you have practiced self control.
+But you will always have weak moments where you have to fight the urge, no matter how long you have practiced self-control.

-Any money you save needs to be put into a savings account.
+Anything you save needs to go into a savings account.

-You can’t leave the money you save in your checking account because you will be tempted to spend it.
+You can’t leave your savings in your checking account because you will spend it.

-For example, when I was playing one of the games I listed, I didn’t move the money into my savings account.
+For example, I didn’t move the money into a dedicated account when I was playing one of the games I listed.

-I was just happy to be saving money.
+I was just happy to be saving in the first place.

-All the work I was doing to save money was wasted because I was just finding other things to spend my money on.
+All my work to save money was a waste because I was finding other things to buy.

 Once I proactively moved the money I saved into a dedicated account, I finally started to get ahead.

-So make it a point to put your money into a savings account.
+So make it a point to put your savings into a savings account.

-This is an online bank that pays a lot more interest than my local bank, which means my money grows even faster.
+This online bank pays much more interest than my local bank, which means my balance grows faster.

-My process to save was to put all my money into one account, which was my emergency fund.
+My process of saving was to put all my savings into one account, which was my emergency fund.

-Once I got the balance of this up to $5,000 I opened another savings account.
+Once I got the balance up to $5,000, I opened another account.

-I split the money saved between these 2 accounts.
+I split the money saved between these two accounts.

 You can do it however you want.

-I found though having a savings account for each savings goal helped motivate me as I saw the balance for each goal.
+I found that having a separate savings account for all my savings goals helped motivate me as I saw the balance for each.

-There are 41 money saving challenges for you to try.
+There are 49 money saving challenges to try.

-Pick the ones you find most interesting to you and give them a go.
+Pick the savings challenges you find most interesting to you and give them a go.

-By making a game out of saving money, you will be motivated to play longer and as you see your bank balance increase in size, you will be even more motivated.
+By making it a game to save, you will be motivated to play longer, and as you see your bank balance increase in size, you will be even more motivated.

-Just make sure you follow my tips to create a dedicated savings account and to move any money into savings.
+Follow my tips to create dedicated savings accounts and move any money into savings.

-And don’t fall for the trap that thinking saving even a little bit of money isn’t worth it.
+And don’t fall for the trap of thinking that saving a small amount isn’t worth it.

-Thanks to compounding, anything you save will grow into larger amounts if you give it enough time.
+Thanks to compounding, anything you save will grow into more significant amounts if you give it enough time.

-Of course, if you are in debt, you can use the savings to pay off your balances and become debt free as well.
+Of course, if you are in debt, you can use your savings to pay off your balances and become debt free.